Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

-1. The very first time they visit `http://www.mycompany.com/` this middleware will notice that there is no login token in session and will redirect the browser to a page on the secure sub-domain, for example https://secure.mycompany.com/renewSession` since this is their first visit and no cookies have been set, tihs will store a value in session indicating that they are an anonymous user and redirect them back to the page that they initially requested.
+1. The very first time they visit `http://www.mycompany.com/` this middleware will notice that there is no login token in session and will redirect the browser to a page on the secure sub-domain, for example `https://secure.mycompany.com/renewSession`.
+Since this is their first visit and no cookies have been set, tihs will store a value in session indicating that they are an anonymous user and redirect them back to the page that they initially requested.
 Now when the browser re-requests  `http://www.mycompany.com/`